etainad008/family-hub/webapp/features.md

 ## Dashboard

-The **dashboard** is where general data about the family iss presented.
+The **dashboard** is where general data about the family is presented.
-Here you will be able to see each of the family member's status, the nearest upcoming birthday and which tasks you were assigned.
+Here, each family member will be able to see each of the family member's status, the nearest upcoming birthday and which tasks they were assigned.